graalvm/sulong/README.md

 multiple arguments separated by `:`.

     mx lli -Dpolyglot.llvm.libraryPath=lib -Dpolyglot.llvm.libraries=liba.so test.bc

+Executing Rust bitcode files may require linking the Rust standard library.
+Use the alias `lstdrust` to conveniently load the standard library of the currently active Rust toolchain (default: specified in the `rust-toolchain` file).
+Note that this may automatically install a missing Rust toolchain if the Rust version specified in the `rust-toolchain` file is unavailable:

+    rustc --emit=llvm-bc test.rs
+    mx lli -Dpolyglot.llvm.libraries=lstdrust test.bc

 If you want to use the project from within Eclipse, use the following command to generate the Eclipse project files (there is also mx ideinit